 Here’s a handy tip.
 When you compare private dental insurance, look for something called ‘No Gaps’ cover.
 This will usually only apply on preventative treatments like x-rays, cleaning and oral exams.
 What does that mean though?
 It means you won’t be out of pocket at all for preventative procedures.

 When it comes to major dental, you’ll usually be a little bit out of pocket.
 It can be difficult to understand at times, especially if you’re within your annual limit.
 It’s a good thing to look out for when you compare private dental insurance.
 The better your policy, the more chance you have of getting the most back.

 How Do I Compare Private Dental Insurance?

-If you want to compare private dental insurance, look no further than Billy Sumo.
+If you want to compare private dental insurance from our panel of providers, look no further than Billy Sumo.
 Billy takes the hard work out of saving money.
 Who doesn’t want that?